-“And if any man think that he knoweth any thing, he knoweth nothing yet as he ought to know" (I Corinthians 8:2)
+“And if any man think that he knoweth any thing, he knoweth nothing yet as he ought to know.”
+(1 Corinthians 8:2)

-There are many things which none of us can know -- not even the apostle Paul.
-Yet even with his realistic modesty, there are certain key truths which Paul could affirm with certainty, and so can we on the same grounds as he.
+There are many things that none of us can know—not even the apostle Paul.
+Yet even with his realistic modesty, there are certain key truths that Paul could affirm with certainty, and so can we on the same grounds as he.

 One essential thing each of us should know first of all is this: “I know that in me (that is, in my flesh,) dwelleth no good thing” (Romans 7:18).
 A person needs to know that he is a lost and hopeless sinner before he will ever really come to Christ for salvation.

 Once a lost sinner does receive Christ as Savior, however, he then should be able to declare with Paul the certainty of his own salvation.
-“For I know whom I have believed, and am persuaded that He is able to keep that which I have committed unto Him against that day" (II Timothy 1:12).
+“For I know whom I have believed, and am persuaded that he is able to keep that which I have committed unto him against that day” (2 Timothy 1:12).

 The Christian life, once begun, is not necessarily easy.
 With Paul, in fact, it involved “labours more abundant, in stripes above measure, in prisons more frequent,...In weariness and painfulness, in watchings often, in hunger and thirst, in fastings often, in cold and nakedness” (2 Corinthians 11:23, 27).
 Yet he could say with confidence, “We know that all things work together for good to them that love God, to them who are the called according to his purpose” (Romans 8:28).